sampsyo/cs6120/content/blog/2025-12-19-musings-on-aliasing-in-rust.md

 Running both of these implementation, I found the surprising result that Miri detected far more aliases than Rupta did.
 As an example, testing on the arena allocator [bumpalo](https://github.com/fitzgen/bumpalo) lead to rupta finding 31 possible aliases and Miri finding 1000.
 I suspect this is due to a similar reason to why my addition to Rupta overestimates possible aliases: Miri keeps track of all references pointing to a given memory location even if they have no chance of aliasing each other.
 This problem may be exasterbated by Miri working dynamically, which means repeat calls to the same function aliasing some allocation will add different items to the stack.

-**Success?**: Upfront, this project failed.
+**Success?**: Being upfront, this project failed.
 After seeing the discrepency in these metrics, I found their comparison was not meaningful.
 At best, they measured the same thing, serving as proxies for the amount of aliasing in a given Rust project.
 However, I don't know how to make a convicing argument for this as it's possible for a project with many short immutable lived aliases pairs (the kind not breaking optimizations) look similar by these metrics to a project with long lived aliases between many pointers.
 A proper metric for measuring aliasing in the context of optimization would require some way to know if the aliases detected were important towards optimizations.
 That is, it would require using the aliases found by Rupta to fuel an optimization and comparing that to a similar optimization fueled by a profiling run of Miri.

 To my knowledge, `rustc` doesn't perform any complicated alias analysis, meaning preforming an evaluation of this sort would require writing such an analysis.
 I didn't have time to do that.
 However, even if I did have time, it likely would not be fruitful.
 This is because Rust's aliasing rules don't lead to complicated cases when it comes to optimizing code.
 In reality, it is effectively a binary where some pointers and references must be treated like C pointers with very few aliasing guarentees, and others are given extremely strong aliasing guarentees, making mutable aliases, the type prevention optimizations undefined behavior.
 This can be cleanly lowered to LLVM by simply choosing when to add the `noalias` tag when lowering from MIR.
 LLVM then can perform alias analysis.